 Historically, Native American and other traditional names for full Moons were used to track the seasons.
 Note that each full Moon name was applied to the entire lunar month in which it occurred.

 Traditionally, the Moon we see in March is called the Full Worm Moon.
-At this time of the year, the ground begins to soften enough for earthworm casts to reappear, inviting the return of robins and migrating birds—a true sign of spring.
+At this time of the year, the ground begins to soften enough for earthworm casts to reappear, inviting robins and birds to feed—a true sign of spring.
 Roots start to push their way up through the soil, and the Earth experiences a re-birth as it awakens from its winter slumber.

 There are many alternative names for the March Moon.
 One name was the Full Sap Moon, as this is the time of year when the sap of sugar maples starts to flow.